-In normal cases it should be installed automatically with the actual extension, read below for more tricky cases (in particular, for information about installation on Windows).
+In most cases it should be installed automatically while you install one of those extensions.
+See below for installation instructions in more tricky cases (in particular, for information about installation on Windows).

 In typical case mercurial_extension_utils should be installed automatically, without requiring your attention, by commands like pip install mercurial_dynamic_username.

 If for some reason it did not work, just install from PyPi with: